rapid7/metasploit-framework/documentation/modules/auxiliary/admin/aws/aws_launch_instances.md

 `ssh-keygen -y -f <private key filename>`.
 Once a key-pair is created/selected, the module launches the host via the AWS API specifying that it should associate a public IP address.

+As part of launching the host it passes user-data (shell script) that installs metasploit-aggregator and runs it in a screen session.

 ## Options